Skip to main content

 Command of a computer algebra software system is a modern-day necessity of mathematical academics.
 It is important, however, to retain a meaningful command of paper/pen/pencil manual computations as well.
 Our blend of curriculum strives for an 80%/20% split between computer algebra usage and manual computation and written skills.
 With each module in our curriculum, a concluding Literacy Sheet assignment ensures that each student has written mathematical competency in the subject area.

 The proctored final exam is a written exam away from the computer.
-It is these Literacy Sheet assignments, and the continuing bridge from modern computer algebra software back to classical, manual mathematics that prepares the student from this written final exam.
+It is these Literacy Sheet assignments, and the continuing bridge from modern computer algebra software back to classical, manual mathematics that prepares the student for this written final exam.

 We do not have any multiple-choice work.
 We are a real collegiate-level course program - not a "canned" set of multiple-choice question sheets which are common from large publishers and degree-mill schools.